Geometry of Random Cayley Graphs of Abelian Groups

 \textcite{CM:cayley-expanders} improve these further by using matrix martingales and proving a Hoeffding-type bound on operator valued random variables.
 They also improved the quantification for $C_\eps$, showing that one may take $C_\eps \cq 1 + c_\eps$ with $c_\eps \to 0$ as $\eps \to 0$; this means that, whp, the graph is an $\eps$-expander whenever $k \ge (1 + c_\eps) \log_2 D(G)$ and $c_\eps \to 0$ as $\eps \to 0$.
 They also generalise Alon--Roichman to random coset graphs.
 The proofs use tail bounds on the (random) eigenvalues.

 \textcite[Theorem~2]{AR:cayley-expanders} also specifically consider Abelian groups.
 There they do a calculation directly in terms of the eigenvalues, rather than using a probabilistic tail bound.

-In \cite[\cref{res-p2:intro:gap}]{HOt:rcg:abe:cutoff}, we analyse for a nilpotent group $G$ the spectral gap of $G_k$ in the regime $k \asymp \log \abs G$: we show that $G_k$ is an expander whp under a certain natural condition on $k$.
+In \cite[Theorem~E]{HOt:rcg:abe:cutoff}, we analyse the spectral gap of $G_k$ for a nilpotent group $G$ in the regime $k \asymp \log \abs G$: we show that $G_k$ is an expander whp under a certain natural condition on $k$.
 In the special case of Abelian groups, this becomes $k - d(G) \asymp k$; the general condition is $k - d(\widebar G) \asymp k$ where $\widebar G$ is the direct product of the quotients in the lower central series of $G$.
 Hence in this set-up it extends \cref{res-p3:intro:gap} by removing the restriction that $\abs G$ lies in a large-density subset of $\mbn$.

 There are some fairly standard ways in which one can get bounds on the (usual) spectral gap of a Markov chain.
 The first is to look at the mixing time.
 For $c > 0$ and $\eps \in (0, \pi_{\min}^c]$, we have